smithjd/sql-pet/docs/090-lazy-evalutation-and-downloading.md

 ## R is lazy and comes with guardrails

 By design, R is both a language and an interactive development environment (IDE).
 As a language, R tries to be as efficient as possible.
 As an IDE, R creates some guardrails to make it easy and safe to work with your data.
-For example `getOption("max.print")` prevents R from printing more rows of data than you can handle, with a nice default of 99999, which may or may not suit you.
+For example `getOption("max.print")` prevents R from printing more rows of data than you want to handle in an interactive session, with a default of 99999 lines, which may or may not suit you.

 On the other hand SQL is a *"Structured Query Language (SQL): a standard computer language for relational database management and data manipulation."* ^[https://www.techopedia.com/definition/1245/structured-query-language-sql].
 SQL has has various database-specific Interactive Development Environments (IDEs): for PostgreSQL it's [pgAdmin](https://www.pgadmin.org/).
 Roger Peng explains in [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/history-and-overview-of-r.html#basic-features-of-r) that: